Aditi-Gajurel/Aditi-Gajurel.github.io/_posts/2021-03-21-polynomial-curve-fitting copy.md

 ---
 Polynomial Curve Fitting is an example of Regression, a supervised machine learning algorithm.

-- __End Goal of Curve Fitting__: We observe a real-valued input variable,  𝑥 , and we intend to predict the target variable,  𝑡 .
+__End Goal of Curve Fitting__

+We observe a real-valued input variable,  𝑥 , and we intend to predict the target variable,  𝑡 .
 Polynomial Curve fitting is a generalized term; curve fitting with various input variables,  𝑥 ,  𝑦 , and many more.

 We will see curve fitting on a synthetic dataset.